Brian Vriends

-Brian Vriends is an Australian stage and television actor.
+Brian Vriends is an Australian stage and television actor who is best known for playing Ben Markham in All Saints.

 Career

 Vriends has appeared in many Australian television shows, he appeared as Ben in long running medical drama All Saints.
 Vriends appeared in Neighbours.
 In 2020, Vriends was announced to appear in prison drama Wentworth in the role of Dr. Mendel.

 Personal life

 Vriends was previously married to All Saints co-star Libby Tanner.